 The results of discontinued operations are presented separately, net of tax, from the results of ongoing operations for all periods presented.
+The disposed components reflected in the results of discontinued operations during the periods presented consist of six auto parts stores for which the Company ceased operations in fiscal 2015.
 The expenses included in the results of discontinued operations are the direct operating expenses incurred by the disposed components that may be reasonably segregated from the costs of the ongoing operations of the Company.
-Asset impairments related to the disposed components are also included in the results of discontinued operations.
-See Note 8 - Discontinued Operations and the Asset Impairment Charges (Recoveries), net section of this Note for further detail.
+In fiscal 2016, the Company recorded impairment charges and accelerated depreciation of \$1 million on the long-lived assets of discontinued auto parts stores.
+Impaired assets in fiscal 2016 consisted primarily of capital lease assets associated with the buildings on two leased properties.